FernandoUoE/bread_lang/README.md

 Help with the survey:

 Each question tells you which subfolder (Wheat_audios, Corn_audios, etc) you should listen to.
 Read the whole question to fully understand what you are rating.
-The transcription is there to indicate what the input text was and to help you decide which audio sounds the least.
+The transcription is there to indicate what the input text was and to help you decide which audio sounds worst.
 The slides for each question can be dragged from 0 (very bad) to 100 (very good).
-If all the questions suck equally indicate that by having the bars at the same number, but try your best to differentiate between them.
+If all the questions suck equally, indicate that by having the bars at the same number, but try your best to differentiate between them.